 Midgard, le monde des Hommes dans la mythologie nordique

-Midgard, the world is human illustrations
+Midgard, the world of humans illustrations

 The elder god Buri had a son Borr, but there are no details available on how Buri had a son and with whom.
-Later, Borr had three sons with the giantess Bestla - Ve, Vili and Odin.
+Later, Borr had three sons with the giantess Bestla - Vé, Vili, and Odin.
 While the creation of the first gods was underway, Aurgelmir himself gave birth to one of the first giants.

-According to the legends, Odin, Vé and Vili killed Ymir and threw his body into the void of the universe.
+According to the legends, Odin, Vé, and Vili killed Ymir and threw his body into the void of the universe.
 This is how Midgard was created.

 Midgard is located between Muspelheim and Niflheim, but it is also connected to Asgard by the rainbow bridge called Bifrost.

-NINE KINGDOMS IN NORDIAN COSMOLOGY
+THE NINE REALMS IN NORSE COSMOLOGY

 Collier Collier de loup "Ne jamais abandonner" - Odins Hall